zbraiterman/security-community/secure-design-hackathons.md

 * What are you going to do about that?
 * Did you do a good enough job?

+Some basic questions for a Risk Analysis Team (taken from Phil Martin’s “Simple CISSP” by Phil Martin) may include:

+* What could happen?
+* What would the impact be?
+* How often could it happen?
+* Do we really believe the first three answers?

 **Recognition of Submissions**

 * If you choose to contribute a attack trees or data flow diagram (DFD) to the [OWASP Threat Modeling Cookbook project](https://github.com/OWASP/threat-model-cookbook)...
 Congratulations!
 You will officially be an [OWASP](https://owasp.org) project contributor. :)